Tyler Polumbus: Washington Redskins

 On November 9, 2011, the Washington Redskins signed Polumbus to the 53-man roster.

 In Week 11 against the Dallas Cowboys, Polumbus would start as the left guard subbing in for Maurice Hurt.
 Polumbus would unexpectedly start as the right tackle in Week 15 after Jammal Brown suffered a groin injury during pre-game warmups.

 At the end of the 2011 season, he played a total of five games, starting four of them.

 During 2012 training camp, Polumbus split snaps at right tackle with Maurice Hurt and Willie Smith after Jammal Brown was placed on the physically unable to perform (PUP) list.
 After starting at right tackle during the first three preseason games, he was officially announced as the starting right tackle for the opening of the 2012 season after Brown had hip surgery on August 27.
 On October 26, Polumbus was fined $7,875 for a leg whip in Week 7.
 In Week 15 against the Cleveland Browns, he was forced to leave the game early after suffering a concussion.
 He would miss the next game against the Philadelphia Eagles due to this concussion.

 Set to become a free agent in the 2013 season, Polumbus agreed to a new two-year contract with the Redskins on March 18, 2013.

 Polumbus began the 2014 season as the starting right offensive tackle.
 Before the Week 8 game against the Dallas Cowboys, it was announced by head coach Jay Gruden that Polumbus would be benched in favor of Tom Compton.

 Atlanta Falcons

 On May 14, 2015, the Atlanta Falcons signed Polumbus.
 On September 29, 2015, the Falcons released Polumbus.

-Second stint with Broncos
+Denver Broncos (second stint)

-On October 1, 2015, just two days after being released by the Falcons, the Denver Broncos signed Polumbus to a one-year deal.
+On October 1, 2015, just two days after being released by the Falcons, the Broncos signed Polumbus to a one-year deal.

 On February 7, 2016, Polumbus was part of the Broncos team that won Super Bowl 50.
 In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.

 Post retirement

-Polumbus hosts a sports-talk radio show in Denver on Altitude Sports Radio 92.5.
-On October 24, 2022, Polumbus started his role as part of the Polumbus, Hastings, and Dover show.
+Polumbus currently operates a YouTube channel with 1.8k subscribers.

+He also co-hosts a daily radio show in Denver, Colorado with Scott Hastings and Darren "DMac" McKee on KKSE 92.5 from noon to 3PM.